Every Wednesday morning Pope Francis holds a General Audience open to the public with thousands of people from all over the World.

 IF you need less than 10 tickets you can pick up your tickets with out reservation from the Swiss Guards at the "Bronze Door ".
-You can collect your tickets 1, 2 or 3 days before (not before) the papal audience/mass with the pope.
+You can collect your tickets 1 day before (not before) the papal audience/mass with the pope, or the morning of the audience, until 9:00am. (not Valid for Easter Midnight Mass or Christmas Evening Mass, more info Click Here ).

 You DO NOT need tickets for the Sunday Angelus.